-The research and planning phase of this measure was carried out with the followings:
+The research and planning phase of this measure was carried out with the following steps:

-- Contracted an expert organization to carry out the training sessions planned.
+- Contracted an expert organisation to carry out the training sessions planned

 In this measure, one training activity was organised for public transport personnel, six workshops for the general public and non-governmental organizations (NGO), three mobility conferences and a large campaign for other stakeholders and the school community.
 Until the end of 2018 five training events have been performed- one for transport professionals and four dedicated to different target groups: Druzhba residents, school children, NGOs, university staff and doctoral students, as well as one Conference in October for discussing the social aspects of mobility.

 The new mobility measures being implemented in Ruse as part of the CIVITAS ECCENTRIC project will be largely discussed and promoted as part of this measure in order to change the manner of thinking of transport specialists, regarding sustainability, and the city's residents.
 After each event (training events, round table discussions and conferences) CSDCS is performing evaluations by disseminating questionnaires to participants and assessing the results.

 Furthermore, the findings from the preparatory phase inspired the measure team to develop the concept of Mobility as a Right (MaaR).
 MaaR defines mobility in a context where accessibility, inclusion and equity are taken into account from the beginning of the design of any mobility solution.
 MaaR is designed to reach the most disadvantaged group, regarding mobility, and peripheral urban areas, to find out the key ways to achieve an inclusive public transport service that can effectively meet the needs required.